PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 16:57:49
+Last updated: 2024-04-07 16:58:25
-Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar